IceHe/lib/mac/setup-guide.md

     1. `File` → `Manage IDE Settings` → `Settings Repository…`
     1. Enter HTTPS URL of the settings Github repository
-    1. Enter the Github access token
+    1. Enter the GitHub access token

-    But you cannot synchronize the plugins in this way.
-So the next step is to…
+    TBD : But you cannot synchronize the plugins in this way.
+So the next step is to… ?

-1. Install plugins - can sync so unnecessary ?
+1. Install plugins - TBD : can auto sync?

     -   [Force Shortcuts](https://plugins.jetbrains.com/plugin/8357-force-shortcuts) :
         Forces the user to use keyboard shortcuts by blocking click action